LePingKYXK/Dipole-ACF/README.md

 ## The main improvement are:

 1. Implementation of the powerful Numpy module, which facilitating the fast calculation of the data array.
 The Numpy module accelerates the calculations dramatically by converting all data lists into data array.
-    Usually, the calculations would complete within 1 second.
+    Usually, the calculations would complete within 3 second.

-2. Built a "zero_padding" function.
+2. Built a `zero_padding()` function.
 This function dynamically add a series of zeros to the end of the Dipole moment array before FFT.
 The length of the whole data series is the power-of-two (2<sup>n</sup>).
     + *[Note] FFT (Fast Fourier Transform) refers to a way the discrete Fourier Transform (DFT) can be calculated efficiently, by using symmetries in the calculated terms.The symmetry is highest when n is a power of 2, and the transform is therefore most efficient for these sizes.*

-3. Using built-in fftconvolve function in scipy.signal module for accelerating the auto-correlation function calculation.
+3. Using built-in `signal.fftconvolve()` function in scipy.signal module for accelerating the auto-correlation function calculation.

-4. A window Function was taken into consideration for suppressing noise.
+4. A `choose_window()` function was taken into consideration for suppressing noise.
 The window function is imported from scipy.signal module.

-5. Built a Visualization Function for plotting the results.
+5. Built a `visualization()` function for plotting the results.

 ## Contribution: